jypma/lazagna/README.md

 type Consumeable[T] = ZStream[Scope & Setup, Nothing, T]
 ```

+The `Setup` type is similar to ZIO's built-in `Scope`, but where `Scope` allows one to register cleanup actions, `Setup` registers startup actions (executed after the ZIO itself resolves its `T`).
+These are typically background fibers that must be started before the rest of the flow continues (e.g. registering a subscription on a `Hub` or `SubscriptionRef`).

 Implicit conversions exist from `Hub` and `SubscriptionRef` to `Consumeable`.
 This way, you can set an attribute that automatically follows a value:

 ```scala